ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 <img src="graphs/App_Count_Per_Category.png" width="700" height="420">
 </p>

-We can see that the `Education` and `Game` categories rule the Google Play market in terms of number of applications, but we are more interested which category has the highest number of average installs.
-So let's compare the number of installs to the different categories.
+Interesting, we can see that the `Education` and `Game` categories rule the Google Play market in terms application prevalence.
+However, because we are looking at how to be most successful in this ever-changing market, we are more interested which category has the highest level of average installs.
+So let's compare the number of installs to each of the categories categories.

 <p align='center'>
 <img src="graphs/Installs_Per_Category.png" width="700" height="420">
 </p>

-From this we can tell that the **actual** category that contains the highest number of installs is the `Game Category`.
-That's pretty interesting.
-But, what about content rating?
+From this we can tell that the category that actually contains the highest number of installs, by far, is the `Game Category`.
+As future developers we can use this information to motivate our future project, that's pretty interesting.
+Due to the somewhat extreme variation in levels of installs based on the category, I'm interested in looking into content rating's impact on this feature, as well.
 Surely this *must* have an impact!

 <p align='center'>
 <img src="graphs/Number_of_Installs_per_Content_Rating.png" width="700" height="420">
 </p>

 It is quite apparent that `For Everyone` holds a monopoly on the total installs compared to the other groups.
-A combination of an app that is a `Game` and is rated `For Everyone` to see the most amount of installs.
-Seeing the
+A combination of an application that is a `Game` and is rated `For Everyone`, is apparent that, if we want to create a better proportional chance at receiving installs, we should look into developing an application that fits these two criteria.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

 ### What Other Factors Are Affected by Installs?
 ---
-Up to this point, I have only looked at the distributions of installs over categorical and non-ordinal data.
-However, I wanted to look to see how the number of installs affects *numerical factors*.
-Initially, I am assumed that the number of reviews and number of installs would be correlated, and this appeared to be the case.
+Up to this point, we have only looked at the distributions of installs over categorical and non-ordinal data.
+However, I wanted to look to see how the number of installs affects numerical factors.
+Initially, I assumed that the number of reviews and number of installs would be correlated, as well as the distribution of reviews.
+Let's look at a heat map that will test for correlation between these elements of success.

 <p align='center'>
 <img src="graphs/Correlation_Matrix.png" width="700" height="420">
 </p>

-Wow!
-It seems that, in fact, out of all the numeric features, `Reviews` is the most positively correlated with `Installs` and has a correlation coefficient of 0.65, interesting!
-Let's explore this topic further...
+In the graph above, it is quite apparent that, out of all the numeric features, `Reviews` is the most positively correlated with `Installs` and has a correlation coefficient of 0.65, interesting!
+However, `Ratings` seemed to have almost no correlation to the level of `Installs`.
+Let's explore the relationship between `Reviews` and `Installs` topic further.

 <p align='center'>
 <img src="graphs/Installs_vs_Reviews_per_Category.png" width="700" height="420">
 </p>

 This is interesting.
 We can see that in the Installs vs Reviews plot, both of the lines, installs and reviews, increase in an almost identical fashion.
-However, before using Reviews for my hypothesis testing, I want to test whether or not they are independent.
+However, I want to run a small hypothesis test on their relationship, I want to test whether or not they are independent.
 So I ran a chi-squared contingency test for independence.

 **Null Hypothesis: Installs and Reviews are *dependent*.**<br>
 **Alternate Hypothesis: Installs and Reviews are *independent*.**<br>